joshdavidson/firework8s/README.md

 cp ../*.ts .
 cdk8s synth
 ```

 Execute kubectl apply -f against the application you wish to deploy.
 For example:
 ```shell script
 kubectl apply -f dist/jackett.k8s.yaml
 ```
-Woud deploy Jackett from the cdk8s generated YAML.
+Would deploy Jackett from the cdk8s generated YAML to your Kubernetes cluster...

 ## Applications
 Each folder contains a set of yaml files to deploy the application to a Kubernetes cluster.